Back to blog

 1. You're not alone.
 Millions of women worldwide are in perimenopause.
 The symptoms you're experiencing are real and have a biological basis.

 2. You don't have to suffer in silence.
-Effective treatments exist: hormone therapy, nutrition, strength training, stress management, advanced therapies.
+Effective tools exist: hormone therapy when appropriate, nonhormonal options, local treatment, nutrition, strength training, sleep work and psychological support when needed.

 3. Prevention starts now.
-The changes you make today (muscle mass, bone density, cardiovascular health) determine your health at 60, 70, 80.
+Changes in muscle mass, bone density, sleep and cardiovascular health today can strongly influence health at 60, 70 and 80.

 If you're in perimenopause and want a complete evaluation with a personalized plan, Progevita's Women's Vital Path program guides you through this transition.